 This section contains a description of running the Pcp-Combine tool.
 The Pcp-Combine tool is used (if needed) to modify the precipitation accumulation intervals from two or more gridded files into a single NetCDF file containing the desired accumulation interval.
 This tool enables users to define identical forecast and observation or analysis precipitation accumulation intervals prior to running the MET statistics tools.
-The "sum" command can only be run on GRIB1 or GRIB2 files while the "add" and "subtract" commands can be run on any gridded file.
-Use of Pcp-Combine on a single file will result in that file being written out in NetCDF format, with no changes to the data values.
+This tool supports three types of commands, "sum", "add" and "subtract", which may be run on any gridded data files supported by MET.
+By default, the "sum" command searches for APCP, the GRIB string for accumulated precipitation.
+Use the "-field" option to override this default when processing fields other than APCP or non-GRIB files.
+Running the "add" command on a single file will result in that file being written out in NetCDF format, with no changes to the data values.
 The files being combined must all be on a common grid.
 The Pcp-Combine tool does not support automated regridding.
-When running the "subtract" or "sum" command, the input files must have the same initialization time unless the user has indicated that it shoud ignore the initialization time for the "sum" command.
+When running the "subtract" or "sum" command, the input files must have the same initialization time unless the user has indicated that it should ignore the initialization time for the "sum" command.

-5.1.1 pcp_combine usage
+5.1.1 pcp combine usage